 Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool.
 In addition, critical species habitat was reviewed through the USFWS IPaC and Critical Habitat Portal databases.
-The review identified one federally listed species, Puerto Rican boa (Chilabothrus inornatus), with the potential to occur within the project area.
+The review identified six federally listed species, Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), Puerto Rican parrot (Amazona vittata), Puerto Rican sharp-shinned hawk (Accipiter striatus venator), Puerto Rican boa (Chilabothrus inornatus), Puerto Rican harlequin butterfly (Atlantea tulita), and the West Indian walnut (Juglans jamaicensis) with the potential to occur within the project area.

+Based on the site inspection and proposed project activities, the project will have no effect on the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican harlequin butterfly, West Indian walnut, or designated critical habitat.
 Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the USFWS 2024 General Project Design Guidelines for the Puerto Rican boa.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the request and subsequent concurrence nttached USFWS informal consultation
+As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
+See the attached USFWS informal consultation request and subsequent concurrence, dated January 31, 2024.